-

 SR 72 Clark Road and the Legacy Trail: Construction Project: Crews are constructing two new pedestrian bridges and intersection improvements along the Legacy Trail in Sarasota County.

-- Tentative bridge completion is May 2025, with final project completion in June 2025.
+- Project completion is expected in June 2025.

 SR 758 Bee Ridge Road at the Legacy Trail: Construction project: Crews are constructing two new pedestrian bridges and intersection improvements along the Legacy Trail in Sarasota County.

-- Tentative bridge completion is March 2025, with final project completion in June 2025.
+- Final project completion is in June 2025.

 -